Mobile Web

 Assignments:

-Typically homework will be programming an app and should have the following:
+Typically homework will be programming an app and should

 Clearly stated goals